jrpool/html-api-client/README.md

 ## Discussion

+### General

 This application demonstrates the use of Node’s `http` module and the `cheerio` parsing library in a request to an API that responds with an HTML document.

 The application fulfills the specifications of the “Movie Search CLI” module of the [Learners Guild][lg] curriculum in Phase 2 of the Guild’s curriculum.

+### Extras

+The application also contains a module that strips unwanted comments from the files in a directory tree.
+This is the `copy-edit-files` module in the `dev` directory.
+It was invoked with

+`dev/copy-edit-files «/path-to-doc» «/path-to-new-dir» uncomment`

+This copied the files in `doc/` to a new directory and edited them to remove comments introduced by `//` or `/*`.
+Comments introduced by `///` or `/**` remained.
+The edited files were then moved to their standard locations.

+The `copy-edit-files` module more generally permits the user to supply a regular expression and a string, and then it replaces with the string any substring in any of the files that matches the regular expression.
+The `uncomment` keyword represents a particular replacement rule, and other such rules and keywords can be added to the module.

 ## Installation and Setup